endurtech/wpfrom-email/readme.txt

 Using this plugin you can also disable the admin email notification upon New User Registration (only tested against Gravity Forms User Registration Addon).
 This disables two email notifications.
 First the user notification email which the user receives upon registration with a link to set their password.
 Secondly, the admin notification email which the site admin receives upon new user registration: "New User Registration".
 You won't be able to use the option to email the new user their auto-generated password since that email is now disabled.
 Rather, you will have to create a Gravity Forms notification within your form to send the user the password setup email.

 Toggle WordPress AutoUpdate Email Notifications for the WordPress Core, Plugins or Themes.
-Or choose to have email notificaitons sent only if there was an error.
+Or choose to have email notifications sent only if there was an error.

 Did [this plugin](https://endurtech.com/wpfrom-email-wordpress-plugin/) save you time?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.